watterbottlee/Chat-app-backend-remastered/README.md

 A real-time chat application built with Spring Boot and WebSocket technology.
 Create password-protected chat rooms and communicate instantly with other users through a simple, efficient messaging system.

+## Author notes (-kanishk)
+this repo is made just to explore websockets and thats the reason i havent implemented user login and sessions. this repo is to cater my experience in websockets and to make students / other newcommers a resource to learn websockets with spring boot in a simplest way possible. every block is as loosely coupled as possible. and this is only the signaling server for the sockets i will try to provide a simple minimalist react app to facilitate this socket channels and make a simple chat app. so stay tuned and follow me. i will add the react repo here later on. so if you are a dev like me feel free to fork, clone, pull and add features.

 ## Features

 - **Real-time Messaging**: Instant message delivery using WebSocket protocol